 Numbers in Mandarin

-Not something you want to hear too often, mei you (pronounced like: “may yoe”) is a negative term used to mean “don’t have it” or “can’t do it.”
+Not something you want to hear too often, mei you (pronounced like: “may yoe”) is a negative term used to mean “can’t do it.”
 Note that you is not pronounced the same as "you" in English.

-As you travel throughout China, you’ll often hear the word laowai (pronounced like: “laow-wye”) -- perhaps even accompanied with a point in your direction!
-Yes, people are most likely talking about you, but it’s usually harmless curiosity.
-Laowai means “foreigner” and typically isn’t derogatory.
+As you travel throughout China, you’ll often hear the word laowai (pronounced like: “laow-wye”) — perhaps even accompanied with a point in your direction!
+Yes, people are most likely talking about you, but the word is generally harmless.
+Laowai means "foreigner" and typically isn’t considered derogatory.

-You’ll find kaishui (pronounced like: “kai shway”) spigots that dispense hot water in lobbies, on trains, and all over the place.
-Kaishui is useful for making your own tea and for boiling instant noodle cups -- a staple snack on long-haul transportation.
+You’ll find kai shui (pronounced like: “kai shway”) spigots that dispense hot water in lobbies, on trains, and all over the place in China.
+Kai shui is useful for making your own tea and for boiling instant noodle cups — a staple snack on long-haul transportation.